-This permits one to monitor the charging without requiring direct communication to the sensor.
+This permits monitoring the charge without requiring connecting to the sensor.
 However it is also possible, if connected, to communicate and send commands.
 The HydroScat-6 also announces changes in charging status with brief messages via the communications port.
 For example: